Abdulbasit-123/terraform-wordpress-site/README.md

-This is the starting point for Building a Terraform Demo, in the Introduction to Terraform course.
+This is the building of a wordpress site using Terraform